 Support for asynchronous online DDL during row-to-column conversion

-V4.3.0 introduced three storage formats for tables: rowstore, pure columnar, and hybrid row-column.
-Converting a rowstore table to a hybrid row-column or columnar table is an offline DDL operation.
+V4.3.0 introduced three storage formats: rowstore, pure columnar, and hybrid row-column.
+Converting a rowstore table to a hybrid or columnar table is an offline DDL operation.
 To minimize the impact of offline DDL on customers, V4.3.5 supports asynchronous online DDL for row-to-column conversion.
 By specifying the

-delayedkeyword during DDL execution, you can modify the table schema in real time without blocking user data writes, achieving an online effect.
+delayedkeyword during DDL execution, users can modify the table schema in real-time without blocking data writes, achieving an online effect.
 The baseline data reorganization for columnar storage is then asynchronously executed during baseline data compaction.
-V4.3.5 supports both row-to-column and row-to-hybrid row-column conversions as online DDL operations.
+V4.3.5 supports asynchronous online DDL for converting rowstore tables to columnar or hybrid row-column tables.

 Performance optimization

-In versions earlier than V4.3.5, direct load did not use vectorization, and write functions processed data row by row, resulting in significant function call overhead.
-Additionally, writing sstables was a background process without specific optimizations for certain operations.
-V4.3.5 introduces vectorization in the direct load path and optimizes columnar encoding to enhance direct load performance.
-Testing has shown that direct load performance for tables without a primary key can be improved by approximately 200%.
+Before V4.3.5, direct load did not use vectorization, and write functions processed data row by row, resulting in significant function call overhead.
+Additionally, writing to an sstable was a background process, and some operations lacked specific optimizations.
+V4.3.5 introduces vectorization in the direct load path and optimizes columnar encoding to enhance performance.
+Testing shows that direct load performance for tables without a primary key can be improved by about 2 times.

 Data type and storage optimization

-Support for complex DML operations with JSON multi-value indexes
+Support for complex DML with JSON multi-value indexes

-V4.3.5 enhances support for complex DML operations with JSON multi-value indexes.
-It allows the use of multi-value predicates in
+V4.3.5 enhances support for complex DML statements with JSON multi-value indexes.
+It now supports multi-value predicates in

-updateanddeletestatements and supports complex DML operations involving multi-value index lookups.Support for more array expressions
+updateanddeletestatements and supports complex DML operations involving multi-value indexes.Support for more array expressions

 OceanBase Database introduced the ARRAY data type in V4.3.3.
-To better support the use of ARRAY types in business scenarios, V4.3.5 supports more array expressions to meet diverse business needs.
-New array expressions include
+To better support business use of ARRAY types, V4.3.5 supports more array expressions to meet diverse business scenarios.
+New expressions include

 array_append,array_distinct,arrayMap,array_remove,cardinality,element_at,array_contains_all,array_overlaps,array_to_string,array_agg,unnest, andrb_build.